eclipse-ibeji/freyja/README.md

 ### Run

-You can run the Freyja application using cargo:
+You can run the Freyja application using Cargo:

 ```shell
 cargo run --bin dts